justinmajetich/AirBnB_clone/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+Console commands allow user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---